theKashey/rewiremock/README.md

  # Reverse isolation
-  Sometimes you have to be sure, that you mock is actually was called.
+  Sometimes you have to be sure, that you mock was called.
   Isolation will protect you then you add new dependencies, `.toBeUsed` protect you from removal.

  # Jest